Gwalior State: History

 The predecessor state of Gwalior was founded in the 10th century.
-In 1231 Iltutmish captured Gwalior and from then till 1398 it was a part of Delhi Sultanate.
+In 1231 Iltutmish captured Gwalior and from then until 1398 it was a part of Delhi Sultanate.

 In 1398, Gwalior came under the control of the Tomars.
 The most distinguished of the Tomar rulers was Man Singh Tomar, who commissioned several monuments within the Gwalior fort.

-It came under the Mughals in 1528 and was a part of the empire till 1731.
+It came under the Mughals in 1528 and was a part of the empire until 1731.